andy-lai-57blocks/DevGenius/AD_UNITS_SETUP.md

 ## 🎉 Congratulations!

-Your DevGenius website is now monetized!
+Your One Toys website is now monetized!
 With your high-quality developer tools and excellent SEO, you should see steady revenue growth as your traffic increases.

 **Expected first month**: $20-100 (depending on traffic) **Growth potential**: $200-1000+ as traffic scales